comp-lin-alg/comp-lin-alg-course/doc/source/errata.rst

    compare with the result of linalg.solve.
 Instead, compute the Q, R factorisation of a random matrix - the test was updated.
 #.
 Exercise 3.20, fixed a sign.
+#.
+Exercise 4.1.
+Clarified the docstring and fixed the corresponding test.